EspressoTrip-v2/concept-application/infra/service-mesh/README.md

 ```

 ### Proxy Injection:
-Once everything is up and running, run the ```linkerd-setup.sh``` script to setup the ingress fro the Viz dashboard and set annotations for proxy injection.
+Once everything is up and running, run the ```linkerd-setup.sh``` script to setup the ingress for the Viz dashboard and also all the annotations for the sidecar proxy injection.

 Then run:
 ```bash